-NBA Rumors: Klay Thompson, DeMarcus Cousins Could Sign With LA Lakers Next Summer, Per ‘Bleacher Report’
+NBA Rumors: Klay Thompson, DeMarcus Cousins Could Sign With L.A.
+Lakers Next Summer, Per ‘Bleacher Report’

-The Los Angeles Lakers are currently focusing on earning a spot in the Western Conference Playoffs 2019 but when the 2018-19 NBA season is over, President of Basketball Operations Magic Johnson and General Manager Rob Pelinka will be aggressive once again in chasing for another superstar to pair with LeBron James.
+The Los Angeles Lakers are currently focusing on earning a spot in the Western Conference Playoffs, but when the 2018-19 NBA season is over, President of Basketball Operations Magic Johnson and General Manager Rob Pelinka will be aggressive once again in chasing another superstar to pair with LeBron James.
 After failing to acquire Anthony Davis before the February NBA trade deadline, the Lakers are expected to resume their trade negotiation with the New Orleans Pelicans in the 2019 NBA offseason.

 With the Boston Celtics likely to join the pursuit for Anthony Davis, the Lakers have a lesser chance of acquiring the All-Star big man, especially after the Pelicans rejected the trade package including Brandon Ingram, Kyle Kuzma, Lonzo Ball, Josh Hart, and Ivica Zubac.

-If Davis ends up being traded to other NBA team, Adam Fromal of Bleacher Report suggested that the Lakers’ “Plan B” is to target Golden State Warriors superstars Klay Thompson and DeMarcus Cousins, who will both become unrestricted free agents in the summer of 2019.
+If Davis ends up being traded to another NBA team, Adam Fromal of Bleacher Report suggested that the Lakers’ “Plan B” is to target Golden State Warriors superstars Klay Thompson and DeMarcus Cousins, who will both become unrestricted free agents in the summer of 2019.

-“At that point, signing a center with plenty of enduring upside—one who’s starting to prove he can rekindle his dominant, pre-Achilles-tear form with the Golden State Warriors—may well be the best outcome.
+“At that point, signing a center with plenty of enduring upside — one who’s starting to prove he can rekindle his dominant, pre-Achilles-tear form with the Golden State Warriors — may well be the best outcome.
 Add a legendary shooter still firmly in his prime who played high school ball in California and is no stranger to being linked to the Lakers, and you’re cooking with gas.
 It may be inconceivable to consider the Splash Brothers splitting while they’re currently questing toward a third consecutive date with the Larry O’Brien Trophy, but that’s the premise under which we’re operating for this article; top-10 free agents can’t stay in place.”

 Warriors: It’s time to recognize Klay Thompson’s peerless 2019 form https://t.co/Chn9YQD3w8